• FREE Delivery Mainland UK Exclusions Apply*

 If there is already heavy debris (like leaves, twigs and ice) weighing down your gutters, this will only get worse during a storm.

-Additionally, if there is heavy rain or snowmelt, clogged gutters can overflow and cause water to spill onto walls, windows, or your home’s foundation.
-Clearing the gutters prior to this heavy rain can reduce the risk of leaks and water damage inside of your home.
+Additionally, if there is heavy rain or snowmelt, clogged gutters can overflow, causing water to spill onto walls, windows, or your home’s foundation.
+Clearing the gutters prior to this heavy rain can reduce the risk of leaks and water damage inside your home.

 6. Have an Emergency Kit Ready